kailash-manasarovar/statement/docs/timeline/2024/march.md

 - I write a letter **by hand** to my parents and I date it the following morning.
 This is the first contact with them for nearly 3 years.
     - [Letter to parents of 15th March](../../content/documents/letters/letter-to-parents-march-15.pdf).
 - I explain I'm being terrorized and by whom.
 I try to keep it calm because my parents are elderly, and I don't know how things are with them.
 I don't want to upset them too much.
-- I tell them I believe that Dominic and his family are planning to murder me.
+- I tell them I believe that Domingo and his family are planning to murder me.
 - I remind them of what he told me all those years ago, the threat of poisoning, something that I had told them at that time.
 - While I'm in Madrid I reformat to factory settings both my Mac and iPhone.
 It doesn't appear to make any difference at all.